gvwilson/sdxpy/src/interp/index.md

 compilers turn text into instructions for interpreters or hardware to run.

-Most real programming languages have two parts: a [%g parser "parser" %] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
+Most real programming languages have two parts: a [%i parser %]parser[%/i%] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
 [%x parse %] explored parsing;
 this chapter will build a runtime for a very simple interpreter,